lwpulsifer/toc_gen/README.md

 ## Usage

 First, use the Google Slides API quick start to get some credentials for this project [here](https://developers.google.com/slides/quickstart/python).
+Put that credentials file into the credentials folder under the name `credentials.json`.
 Then copy the Google Slides presentation at [this link](https://docs.google.com/presentation/d/1kDXfk_NV_dPJXezYFngJqCOs63T2RqR_8xtwpNF5Xag/edit?usp=sharing) into your own drive.
 Then copy the id from the presentation copy into the `base_id` field of a yaml config file like `toc_example.yaml`, then run `toc.py` with that yaml file as the argument.
 The yaml should follow the format of the example exactly.

 ```bash
 python toc.py CONFIG_FILE.yaml